Blog

 Ezra Institute’s Admission Process Has Started

 The admissions process has begun for the inaugural class of the Ezra Institute.
 One of RMI’s Impact Points is education.
 For years we have had the Hope for Kidz Program to address that point.
 And for years we have wanted to expand our educational footprint to include those Hope for Kids (HFKz) graduates who have gone on in their studies, finished high school, and are showing leadership potential in their homes, churches, workplaces, and communities.
 We want to sow into these young people’s lives to enable them to have even greater capacities in their communities.
 This is what and who the Ezra Institute School of Leadership is for.
-The current candidates came from the areas of Les Cayes, Ducis, Ti Biwon,
+The current candidates came from the areas of Les Cayes, Ducis, Ti Biwon, Beaumont, Cance, and Les Angles.
+They were chosen by RMI HFKz staff, RMI Haiti staff, and their pastors.
+They came to the RMI Haiti Headquarters in Cayes for three days

 Read Post